 Although he insisted that the carloads of students be known as "evangelism teams," the ministerial students traveling under his training came to be called "McGrady calling teams."

 The program, which was in full swing by his second year on the faculty, was simply a method of helping pastors find new prospects while also showing local church members the needs and potential of their own community.
 Whole towns were invited to come to a Church of the Nazarene for just one Sunday.
 The students would spend one weekend in town, inviting people to church for the following Sunday.
-At first, McGrady traveled with the teams, but soon, the demand for teams became too great, and he began scheduling multiple churches each weekend for the "calling teams."
+At first, McGrady traveled with the teams, but soon, the demand for teams became too great and he began scheduling several churches each weekend for the teams.

 The teams spent two weekends at a church -- the first weekend, contacting every house in town or at least in neighborhoods surrounding the church property.
 The next weekend would be follow-up time as they returned to every home that had indicated an interest in attending the rally on Sunday.